Quincy Butler (soccer)

-Quincy Butler (born September 1, 2001) is an American soccer player who plays for German club Hoffenheim II.
+Quincy Butler (born September 1, 2001) is an American soccer player who plays as a forward for Austrian Bundesliga club WSG Tirol.

 Career

 On August 18, 2017, Butler signed for United Soccer League club Sacramento Republic as an amateur player after impressing in their academy side.
-He made his debut for the club on July 10, 2018, as an injury-time substitute during a 3-1 win over Swope Park Rangers.
+He made his debut for the club on July 10, 2018, as an injury-time substitute during a 3–1 win over Swope Park Rangers.

 In the summer of 2019, Butler moved to Bundesliga side TSG 1899 Hoffenheim, initially with their under-19 squad.

+On June 27, 2024, Butler signed with Austrian Bundesliga side WSG Tirol.